What is Managed Hosting?

 Managed hosting is a service wherein a third-party provider is responsible for the administration, problem-solving, and maintenance and organization’s hardware or cloud computing resources.
-Usually, the company that provides the managed hosting also provides the servers or the cloud-hosting environment.
+Usually, the company that provides the managed hosting also provides the dedicated servers or the cloud-hosting environment.

 In order to establish a colocation hosting arrangement, the customer must have their own physical server - one that they own.
 The customer isn't renting a server from the hosting provider; rather, they are merely leasing space like they would at a rental storage company.
 The customer physically transports the server to the colocation hosting provider's place of business, typically a data center.
 The customer only rents space within the data center or colocation site, but maintains ownership and control of all hardware and software settings for that server.
 By communicating with the colocation hosting provider's team, the customer can quickly upgrade or downgrade features like bandwidth and rackspace to fit the business needs.